Posted By Norman Gasbarro on December 3, 2011

 JACOB RITZMAN (1834-1909)

 The Jacob Ritzman who served in the 177th Pennsylvania Infantry applied for his pension from Kansas in 1890.
 At this time it is not certain that he is related to the other Ritzman in the 177th Pennsylvania Infantry, although this other Ritzman (Balthaser Ritzman – see below), had a brother Jacob Ritzman.
-According to information on the grave marker in Oak Hill Cemetery, Millersburg, Jacob Ritzman was born on 12 Ocotber 1834 and died 28 January 1909 and served in the 177th Pennsylvania Infantry, Company I. Information in his pension file at the Gratz Historical Society notes he never married and had no children.
+According to information on the grave marker in Oak Hill Cemetery, Millersburg, Jacob Ritzman was born on 12 Ocotber 1834 and died 28 January 1909 and served in the 177th Pennsylvania Infantry, Company I. Information in his pension file notes he never married and had no children.
 By trade, he was a blacksmith.
 There is a Jacob Ritzman who was found in the 1863 Draft registration records for Mifflin Township who was a blacksmith, who was unmarried, and who had nine months of civil war service.
 There is also a Jacob Ritzman who appears in the 1860 census for Berrysburg who is a blacksmith and living with a 17-year old blacksmith named Henry Copenahuer (possibly the same Henry Koppenhaver who also served in the 177th Pennsylvania Infantry).
 The last census in which this Jacob Ritzman is found is the 1870 census for Washington Township, Snyder County, where he is living in the household of a James Earlty, a wagoner.
 How and when Jacob Ritzman went to Kansas or when he returned is unknown, but the pension record indicates that he died in Upper Paxton Township in 1909.

 BALTHASER W. “BALZER” RITZMAN (1841-1910)